staujd02/billable-call-bucket/README.md

 This app doesn't allow for manual entry of phone call records.
 If your device cannot make or receive cellular calls, this application is of no use to you.

 #### Okay, How Do I Get It?
-1. Side-load the commited apk here:
+1. Side-load the committed APK here:
-- OR -
+--OR--
 1. Download the source code
 2. Build it
-4. Side-load your own apk
+4. Side-load your own APK

 #### Limitations